ITfoxtec/FoxIDs/docs/get-started.md

 a.
 [Deploy](deployment.md) Foxids in your Microsoft Azure tenant.
 b.
 After successfully deployment, [login](deployment.md#first-login-and-admin-users) to the `master` tenant.
 You can create more [admin users](control.md#create-administrator-users) in the `master` tenant.
-You can optionally configure [external trust](howto-connect.md#auth-met---how-to-connect-identity-provider-idp) to authorize external admin users.
+You can optionally configure [external trust](howto-connect.md#auth-method---how-to-connect-identity-provider-idp) to authorize external admin users.
 c.
 Create the tenant for your organizations security services.
 Applications, APIs and connections in general is configured in this tenant.
 You can create more [admin users](control.md#create-administrator-users) in the new tenants `master` environment.
 You can optionally [connect](howto-oidc-foxids.md) the `master` tenants `master` environment to the new tenants `master` environment to authorize admin users from the `master` tenant.

 ## 1) First login
-You are presented with a list of your tracks when you login.
+You are presented with a list of your environments when you login.

 ![Foxids first login](images/get-started-first-access.png)

-The default tracks in a tenant:
+The default environments in a tenant:

-- `master` is the environment responsible for access to the tenant and the subsequently tracks.
+- `master` is the environment responsible for access to the tenant and the subsequently environments.
 The [Control Client](control.md#foxids-control-client) and [Control API](control.md#foxids-control-api) is configured in the `master` environment and admin users is added to the `master` environment.
 You should normally not add applications in the `master` environment.
 - `-` (dash) is the production environment holding your organizations production security service
 - `test` is a environment meant for testing.
-You probably need more tracks for dev, test QA etc.
+You probably need more environments for dev, test QA etc.

-You can add and delete tracks as you wish including deleting the default `-` (dash) and `test` tasks.
+You can add and delete environments as you wish including deleting the default `-` (dash) and `test` tasks.

 ## 2) Run the first application
 You can e.g. start by configuring the first application in the `test` environment, add [test user(s)](get-started.md#add-test-users) and login.